-In the past students had audiences with Paul Heathcote MBE, a chef, restaurateur and food consultant, Ann Francke, CEO of the Chartered Management Institute (CMI), Lieutenant Coronel Johnny Litton MBE and Steve Rook, an employability guru.
+In the past students had audiences with Paul Heathcote MBE, chef, restaurateur and food consultant, Ann Francke, CEO of the Chartered Management Institute (CMI), Lieutenant Coronel Johnny Litton MBE and Steve Rook, an employability guru.

-LaunchPad students have built up good links with professional bodies including the CMI, the Institute of Directors (IoD) and a range of businesses.
+LaunchPad students have built up good links with professional bodies including the Chartered Management Institute (CMI), the Institute of Directors (IoD) and a range of businesses.

-In 2012 students were the first ones in the country to be invited to join the newly established IoD student membership programme that offers a range of benefits to supporting their studies and their future career.
+In 2012, students were the first ones in the country to be invited to join the newly established IoD Student Membership Programme that offers a range of benefits to supporting their studies and their future career.